interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 - Payment channels and layer 2 networks
 - Cash or physical delivery of assets

-The accounting system is responsible for triggering outgoing settlements.
-For example, when the accounts payable reaches a particular threshold, the accounting system could trigger a settlement to reduce the liabilities owed to the peer to a predefined, lesser amount.

-### Double-entry bookkeeping
+## Double-entry bookkeeping

-The interface in this specification provides a mechanism to reconcile settled cash balances, representing _value_, with the aforementioned account balances tracked by the accounting system, representing _credit_.
+TODO Evan: Is it correct to refer to it as "credit" if you were prefunding or settling things right away?
+(It might be, but then it would be worth clarifying the different uses of credit -- IOUs, "credits vs debits", and this usage)

+TODO Explain clearing vs settlement?

 Together, a settlement engine and an accounting system interface with one another to perform double-entry bookkeeping.
 To ensure accurate, balanced double-entry bookkeeping, settlement engine and accounting system implementations MUST enforce several invariants.

-#### Settlement engine invariants

-##### Settlement symmetry

-Individual settlement engine implementations define how value is transferred to the counterparty: this specification merely defines settlements in terms of how settlement engines and accounting systems must behave.

-The fundamental expected behavior of a settlement engine implementation is the sum of amounts one instance is instructed to settle eventually equals the sum of amounts the recipient instance instructs its accounting system to credit as incoming settlements.

-Many factors may cause temporary or lasting inconsistencies between these instructed and acknowledged settlements.
-For example:

-- External conditions, such as the time to finalize settlements on an underlying ledger
-- Unintended bugs in the settlement engine implementation
-- Intended settlement engine behavior, such as accruing owed balance to cover a fee
-- Malicious peers or peers using incompatible settlement engines

-As long as the instructed settlements do not equal the acknowledged settlements, the double-entry bookkeeping is out-of-balance.

-##### Track uncredited incoming settlements

-After the settlement engine requests the accounting system to credit an incoming settlement, if the accounting system responds that it only credited a partial amount (due to lesser precision), the settlement engine MUST track the uncredited leftover amount.

-If the request fails after retrying per the [idempotence rules](#idempotence), the settlement engine MUST track the uncredited amount to retry later.
+### Accounting system invariants

+#### Account for outgoing settlements

-When a subsequent settlement is received, the settlement engine MUST request the accounting system to credit a new incoming settlement for the total amount yet to be credited, including the leftover amount(s).
+The accounting system is responsible for triggering outgoing settlements.
+For example, when the accounts payable reaches a particular threshold, the accounting system could trigger a settlement to reduce the amount owed to the peer to a predefined, lesser amount.

-#### Accounting system invariants

-##### Account for outgoing settlements

 If the accounting system opts to trigger a settlement: